 But then, along comes Jesus to be baptized.
 We know from Matthew that John protested, saying that he is the one that should be baptized by Jesus (see Matthew 3:13-15).
 Why did John protest?
 Obviously, because Jesus had never sinned, so He didn’t need baptism.

 But I think there’s more to it than that.
 John told his listeners that they needed to “produce fruit in keeping with repentance” (see Luke 3:8).
 So it’s not simply not sinning; it’s also doing good.
 In light of this, John could argue that Jesus also hadn’t done anything to earn baptism.
-There’s no record of Jesus giving away one of His tunics or sharing His food (compare Luke 3:11).
+In Luke 3:11, John told his listeners to give away one of their tunics and to share their food.
+There’s no record in Scripture of Jesus having done any of these things up to that point.

 In fact, there’s no record of Jesus having done anything at this point.
 He has yet to preach a sermon, or face a temptation, or heal anyone.
 All those come later.
 At this point, all He has is who He is.